Congenital Laryngeal Stridor

 What are the symptoms of congenital laryngeal stridor?

 The major symptom of this disorder is the stridor that is heard as the infant breathes.
-The stridor is usually heard when the infant breathes in (inspiration), but can also be heard when the infant breaths out (expiration).
+The stridor is usually heard when the infant breathes in, but can also be heard when the infant breaths out.
 Other characteristics of the stridor may include:

 The stridor changes with activity.

-The stridor is usually less noisy when the child is laying on his or her stomach.
+The stridor is usually less noisy when the child is on his or her stomach.

 The stridor gets worse if the infant has an upper respiratory infection.

-The symptoms of congenital laryngeal stridor may resemble other conditions or medical problems.
-Always consult your child's doctor for a diagnosis.
+The symptoms of congenital laryngeal stridor may look like other conditions or medical problems.
+Always talk with your child's health care provider for a diagnosis.

 How is congenital laryngeal stridor diagnosed?

-In addition to a complete medical history and physical examination, diagnostic procedures for congenital laryngeal stridor may include laryngoscopy or bronchoscopy of the airways--a procedure which involves a tube being passed into the airways to allow your child's doctor to observe the airways during breathing.
+In addition to a complete medical history and physical exam, diagnostic procedures for congenital laryngeal stridor may include laryngoscopy or bronchoscopy of the airways.
+This is a procedure that involves a tube being passed into the airways to allow your child's health care provider to observe the airways during breathing.

 Treatment for congenital laryngeal stridor

-In most cases, congenital laryngeal stridor is a harmless condition that resolves on its own, without medical intervention.
+In most cases, congenital laryngeal stridor is a harmless condition that resolves on its own, without medical action.
 Each child's case is unique.
-A small percentage develop severe respiratory problems which require medical and surgical interventions.
+A small percentage develop severe respiratory problems that need medical and surgical involvement.

 Estridor Congénito Laríngeo (Laringomalacia)